 Intangible assets with finite lives consist of acquired developed technology, customer relationships, patents and trademarks, trade names, and non-compete covenants acquired through business combinations or asset acquisitions.
 Intangible assets acquired through business combinations are recorded at their respective estimated fair values upon acquisition close.
 Other intangible assets acquired through asset acquisitions are recorded at their respective cost.
 The Company determines the estimated useful lives for acquired intangible assets based on the expected future cash flows associated with the respective asset.
 The Company's intangible assets with finite lives are amortized using the straight-line method over their estimated useful lives, ranging from four to fifteen years.
 Amortization expense related to acquired developed technology is charged to cost of product revenues.
-Amortization expense related to customer relationships, trade names, and non-compete covenants is charged to sales and marketing activities.
 Amortization expense related to patents and trademarks is charged to general and administrative activities.
 The Company evaluates the recoverability of intangible assets periodically by taking into account events or circumstances that may warrant revised estimates of useful lives or that indicate the asset may be impaired.